Susan Greene has been a professional copywriter for over twenty years. Consistent client praise. Steady referrals. A portfolio that speaks for itself.

 The Socratic reframe: Recognition over elimination

 Traditional coaching tries to eliminate imposter syndrome.
-Haven AI takes a different approach: recognition and reframing.
+Haven AI uses Socratic questioning—a different approach focused on recognition and reframing.

 The breakthrough isn't convincing yourself you're amazing.
 It's understanding that the doubt itself is evidence of sophisticated thinking.